fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricClusterUpgrade.md

 ### -ApplicationHealthPolicyMap
 Specifies a **System.Fabric.Health.ApplicationHealthPolicyMap** object that includes custom health policies for some or all of the applications.
-If you do not specify this parameter, or if you don't include an entry in the map for an application, that application is evaluated with the application health policy defined in the application manifest if it exists, or the default policy otherwise.
+If you do not specify this parameter, or if you don't include an entry in the map for an application, that application is evaluated with the application health policy defined in the application manifest if it exists, or the default health policy otherwise.

 ```yaml
 Type: ApplicationHealthPolicyMap